jboyle1990/RB-Prospect-Model/Project 2 readme.md

 ## Trading Strategy

 Directional and always invested.
 Our two potential trades are 1M shares long or 1M shares short.
+We will examine both a technical analysis strategy and a strategy based off technical analysis.

-Our technical indicator for executing a trade was using a moving average crossover.
-If short moving average is greater than long moving average then stay or go long.
+1. Technical Analysis Trading -  If short moving average is greater than long moving average then stay or go long.
+2. LSTM Driven Trading - we will trade on the predicted price of underlying asset

 ### Model Evaluation

-Running / optimizing longer time series
+Here are the various model outputs throughout the model's use and in our analysis:

 ![image](https://user-images.githubusercontent.com/91380617/151642357-1efd6bf9-d472-4f72-823a-5d651eab5d7a.png)